Preface: The Future of Short Track Auto Racing

 -Does your track have plans to prevent divisions from evolving beyond competition costs?

 Again, communicating with the people who are aware of technical trends can help control foreseen issues within divisions.
+Sustainability for competing divisions must be a frequently visited topic.

 -Does anybody else feel degraded when they race a division with the title “limited” or “strictly” in it?